 The Trust may, without shareholder approval, change a Fund's form of organization, reorganize any Fund or series, any class, or the Trust as a whole into a newly created entity or a newly created series of an existing entity, or incorporate any Fund, any other series, any class, or the Trust as a whole as a newly created entity.
 If recommended by the Trustees, the Trust, any Fund, any other series, or any class of the Trust may merge or consolidate or may sell, lease, or exchange all or substantially all of its assets if authorized at any meeting of shareholders by a vote of the majority of the outstanding voting securities (as defined in the 1940 Act) of the Trust voting as a single class or of the affected Fund, series, or class, or by written consent, without a meeting, of the holders of shares representing a majority of the voting power of the outstanding shares of the Trust voting as a single class, or of the affected Fund, series or class.
-The Trust may be terminated at any time by a vote of the majority of the outstanding voting securities (as defined in the 1940 Act) of the Trust.
-Any Fund, any other series of the Trust, or any class of any series, may be terminated at any time by a vote of the majority of the outstanding voting securities (as defined in the 1940 Act) of the Fund or that series or class, or by the Trustees by written notice to the shareholders of the Fund or that series or class.
+The Trust may be terminated at any time by a vote of the majority of the outstanding voting securities (as defined in the 1940 Act) of the outstanding voting securities (as defined in the 1940 Act) of the outstanding voting securities (as defined in the 1940 Act) of the affected Fund, series or class.
+The Trust may be terminated at any time by a vote of the majority of the outstanding voting securities (as defined in the 1940 Act) of the Trust, or any class of any series, may be terminated at any time by a vote of the majority of the outstanding voting securities (as defined in the 1940 Act) of the Fund or that series or class, or by the Trustees by written notice to the shareholders of the Fund or that series or class.
 If not so terminated, the Trust will continue indefinitely.
 Except in limited circumstances, the Trustees may, without any shareholder vote, amend or otherwise supplement the Trust's Declaration of Trust.